turnerluke/ML-algos/knn/writeup.md

 ### Helper Functions

 We'll need to figure out the most commonly occuring element in a given group at numerous times in this algorithm.
-The following function presents an intuitive and quite Pythonic method of finding the most common element in a list.
+The following function presents an intuitive and  Pythonic method of finding the most common element in a list.

 ```
 def most_common(lst):
+    '''Returns the most common element in a list'''
     return max(set(lst), key=lst.count)
 ```